NordicESMhub/OsloCTM3/README.md

 +++
 During the run
 +++

-You can check the progess with
+You can check the progress with:

 > squeue